-64. Throughout the Relevant Period, pool participants had access to online account statements generated by OIG at Defendants' direction.
-Pool participants accessed their account statements in the "back office" section of the Oasis website
+96. Throughout the Relevant Period, pool participants had access to online account statements generated by OIG at Defendant DaCorta's direction.
+Pool participants accessed their account statements in the "back office" section of the Oasis website.

-- 65. These account statements purport to provide, among other things, (1) the pool participants' balance at the beginning of each month; (2) pool participants' daily returns earned in an amount totaling 1% per month, which purports to reflect the amount of interest pool participants were earning each day from the Oasis Pools; (3) pool participants' daily special interest returns at 25% of transaction fees, which purports to reflect the amount of extra interest pool participants were earning each day from either referral arrangements or the Oasis Pools' generating more than the guaranteed 12% annual return; and (4) pool participants' "additional loans," which purports to reflect returns that were earned but not withdrawn and therefore rolled into the pool participants' "principal." - 66.
-These account statements were false because the Oasis Pools were losing money.
-Thus, any returns or increased principal reflected on pool participants' account statements, which were purportedly based on forex trading in the Oasis Pools, were a complete fiction. - 67.
-These false account statements concealed the Oasis Pools' trading losses and Defendants' misappropriation of pool funds. - 68.
-One or more of the Defendants created or caused the false accounts statements to be created. - 69.
-Defendants knew or were reckless in not knowing these account statements were false and the account statements operated as a fraud on pool participants.
+97. These account statements purport to provide, among other things: (1) the pool participants' balance at the beginning of each month; (2) pool participants' daily returns earned in an amount totaling 1% per month, which purports to reflect the amount of interest pool participants were earning each day from the Oasis Pools; (3) pool participants' daily special interest returns at 25% of transaction fees, which purports to reflect the amount of extra interest pool participants were earning each day from either referral arrangements or the Oasis Pools' generating more than the guaranteed 12% annual return; and (4) pool participants' "additional loans," which purports to reflect returns that were earned but not withdrawn and therefore rolled into the pool participants' "principal."

+98. These account statements were false because the Oasis Pools were losing money.
+Thus, any returns or increased principal reflected on pool participants' account statements, which were purportedly based on forex trading in the Oasis Pools, were a complete fiction.

+99. These false account statements concealed the Oasis Pools' trading losses and Defendants' misappropriation of pool funds and operated as a fraud on pool participants.